 This article is dedicated to David Cavanagh, without whom I would never have written Higher Than The Sun.

-You can find a feature on the impact of For Tomorrow, and what it felt like to be someone who didn’t like Grunge at a time when it was inescapable, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find a feature on the impact of For Tomorrow, and what it felt like to be someone who didn’t like Grunge at a time when it was inescapable, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-There’s a detailed feature on Well At Least It’s British, a 1964 album by Alan Klein that had a huge influence on Damon Albarn circa Modern Life Is Rubbish, in Not On Your Telly, available in paperback here or from the Kindle Store here.
+There’s a detailed feature on Well At Least It’s British, a 1964 album by Alan Klein that had a huge influence on Damon Albarn circa Modern Life Is Rubbish, in Not On Your Telly, another collection of columns and features with an archive television and music slant.
+Not On Your Telly is available in paperback here or from the Kindle Store here.

 © Tim Worthington.